agl-alexglopez/ccc/README.md

 ### Intrusive and Non-Intrusive Containers

-Currently, all associative containers ask the user to stored an element in their type.
+Currently, all associative containers ask the user to store an element in their type.
 This means wrapping an element in a struct such as this type found in `samples/graph.c` for the flat hash map.

 ```c
 struct path_backtrack_cell